Celler del Roure

 Further investigations into local varieties were made, with the late-ripening variety Arcos being added.
 Expressing the delicacy and pretty floral nature of Nebbiolo, Arcos is the perfect match Mandó’s fruit and earth-forward nature.
 Monastrell y Cariñena (aka Mourvedre & Carignan) were also embraced as local pillars.

 For the whites, local varieties Verdil, (beautiful, golden colour and apples, gentle viscosity) Tortosí (good acid, ageabiltity, orchard fruit) and Merseguera (noted for its body and herbacious, almond-like profile) are blended with regional grapes Macabeo, Malvasía, Pedro Ximénez & the princely Santorini variety, Assyrtiko.
-While this may seem at odds with the local focus, their perspective is that they are Valencian first, and next Mediterranean.
+While this may seem at odds with the local focus, their perspective is that they are Valencian first, next Mediterranean, & Spanish last..

 The varieties and approach in the cellar are perfectly suited to their terroir: 600m elevation, fine, sandy soils that deliver freshness.
 Being incredibly high draining soil, the vines must plunge the depths to find the nutrients they need, allowing for highly concentrated flavour profiles.